ietf-wg-cellar/ebml-specification/specification.markdown

 | usage notes                | Recommended practices or guidelines for both reading, writing, or interpreting the Element.
 | references                 | Informational references to support the contextualization and understanding of the value of the Element.
-Table: Definitions of the permitted values for the purpose attribute of the documentation Element. {#tablePurposeDefinitions}
+Table: Definitions of the permitted values for the purpose attribute of the documentation Element {#tablePurposeDefinitions}

 The purpose attribute is **REQUIRED**.